Central America Free Trade Agreement (CAFTA)

 - Commerce Group Corporation vs Republic of El Salvador

-- Updated Factsheet:Job-Killing Trade Deficits Surge under FTAs: U.S. Trade Deficits Grow 418% with FTA Countries, but Decline 6% with Non-FTA Countries (March 9, 2016)
+- Updated Factsheet:Job-killing Trade Deficits Surge Under FTAs: U.S. Trade Deficits Grow 568% With FTA Countries, but Decline 15% With Non-FTA Countries (May 2018)

 - Prosperity Undermined: The Status Quo Trade Model's 21-Year Record of Massive U.S. Trade Deficits, Job Loss and Wage Suppression (August 20, 2015)

 - Updated Chart: Table of Foreign Investor-State Cases and Claims under NAFTA and Other U.S. "Trade" Deals (April 30, 2015)

 - U.S. Experience Shows Structural Incentives Favoring Corporations in Investor-State System Not Fixable via Changes to Trade Pact Terms (December 15, 2014)

 - Failed Trade Policy and Immigration: Cause and Effect (February 21, 2013)

 - Rebutting Misleading Industry Claims on Investor-State Case that Ignored CAFTA Annex (November 17, 2012)